ngrok/webhooks.fyi/src/pages/security/replay-prevention.md

 * - Mitigates replay attacks by adding a signed timestamp to the webhook request
 ---
 * **Caveats**
-* - Requires webhook provider and consumers to have clock in sync (or close to)
+* - Requires webhook provider and consumers to have a clock in sync (or close to)
   - Requires alignment in time format — i.e. UNIX timestamp or RFC 3339 and time zones for the proper validation
   - Timestamps can be sent in the same header as hash signatures or in a dedicated timestamp header
 ---